13.8 million people don't have clean water.

 Giving children time to learn

-Before the arrival of clean water, daily life in the remote village of Tsarafangitra was a struggle.
+Before the arrival of clean water, daily life in remote Tsarafangitra was a struggle.
 Children were often sick, leaving parents with no choice but to spend what little money they earned on medicine.
 Time spent collecting water was time taken away from work and education.

-Since we built toilet blocks and a gravity-flow water scheme in 2018, the village has transformed.
-Thanks to the community fountains, children no longer waste hours fetching dirty water.
-They don’t miss as many lessons because they’re ill.
-And drinking water and toilets at school mean pupils can concentrate on their lessons.
+Children no longer waste hours fetching dirty water.
+They don’t miss lessons because they’re ill.
+And, with drinking water and toilets at school, pupils can concentrate on learning.

 Access to these essentials has given children the opportunity to play, to learn – and to dream of the future.